How to Use Rice Water on Hair: Does It Work?

 Don't worry if rice water doesn’t seem like the right hair solution for you.
 Other products address the same hair concerns in a fraction of the time while encouraging healthy, luscious hair growth.
 Plus, you won’t have to concern yourself with kitchen clean-up.

 You can rejuvenate dry and rough hair with Dove Intense Repair Keratin Tri-Silk Serum Shampoo.
-Its Keratin Repair Actives instantly nourish, repair, and protect strands from top to bottom with every wash.
+Its Repair Actives instantly nourish, repair, and protect strands from top to bottom with every wash.
 This shampoo is the perfect match for those who frequently color, bleach, or chemically treat their tresses.

-If you’re growing out your hair, make it a habit to shampoo with Sunsilk Strong & Long.
+, make it a habit to shampoo with Sunsilk Strong & Long.
 Its biotin and formula allows for stronger hair while staying deeply nourished.

 Hair care is different for everyone.
 It depends on your lifestyle, schedule, and preference.
 On some days you may not have time to soak rice for your hair.
 That’s what modern shampoos are for.
 But if you have a bit of spare time, extra rice, a taste for experimentation, and tresses that need revival, at least now you know how to use rice water on hair.